 How to Encourage a Reluctant Reader

 Private tutor Rebecca Stonehill, author of The Poet’s Wife, The Girl and the Sunbird, and The Secret Life of Alfred Nightingale, discusses how you can encourage a reluctant reader and discover a secret trail of books.
-We have introduced Rebecca to many families over the years to support their children with their English studies.
-If you are searching for an English tutor for your child, please contact one of our tuition consultants today or use our online enquiry form further down the page.

 You’re really tired; you’ve had a long day at work and when you get home you have a multitude of tasks you need to be getting on with.
 One of your children has brought home a book from school that they’re meant to read out loud to you every day.
 This should be a lovely, calm time together for the two of you, but you approach the task with a sense of resigned dread.
 Why?
 Because your child hates reading.